osonus/oson/UserGuide.md

 Some examples are given in [StringTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/charstring/StringTest.java)

+### <a name="TOC-Serialize-Format-Json"></a>Format Json

+Json ignores white spaces outside of its key-value pairs, but you can configure Oson to format Json output for a better viewing effect.

+There are three settings you can change in this regards:
+  * oson.setIndentation(int indentation), where indentation has a range of 0 to 100.
+0 means no indentation.
+If this method is not called, a default value of 2 is used for pretty method
+  * oson.setLevel(int level), where level is the depth of Json-Java processing during serialization and de-serialization process.
+A MAX_LEVEL constant is set to 100, so no more than 100 levels of depth is allowed
+  * StringUtil.SPACE default to ' ', a single white space.
+It can be replaced to any other character, even it is not reasonable to do in most cases
+  * to enable indentation, call oson.pretty(), oson.pretty(Boolean prettyPrinting), or oson.prettyPrinting(Boolean prettyPrinting), with prettyPrinting to be true

+These features are tested in [IndentationTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/userguide/IndentationTest.java).

 ## <a name="TOC-How-To-Convert-Json-Document-Java-Object"></a>How to convert Json document to Java object

-It is a little bit more complex to convert Json document to Java object.
-The main reason is that we need figure out which Java object types to map the data inside the Json string to.
-There are only two ways to handle this hard task:
+Deserialization is to restore a Java object from its saved/serialized Json text state or data.
+It is a little bit more complicated to convert Json document back to Java object.
+The main reason is that we need figure out to which Java object types to map the data inside the Json string.
+There are only two ways to handle this task:

 1. Pass in type information to the Json processor
 2. Embed the type information inside the Json document